-Understanding the different container types and dimensions can help you ship your cargo safely.
-Read this blog to find out the different container types and how to choose the right one for your cargo.
+Understanding the different container types and their dimensions can help you ship your cargo safely.
+Read this blog to find out about 12 different container types and how to choose the right one for your cargo.
 Also, learn how you can find your desired boxes at the best price.

-With so many container types available, it’s important that you choose the right one.
+With so many container types available in the market, it’s important that you choose the right one.
 In fact, it’s one of the most important business decisions you’ll make while arranging the shipment for your cargo.
-As only the right container can save you money and keep your cargo safe, pass the Customs, and save you money.
+As only the right container can keep your cargo safe, pass the Customs, and save you money.

 But what happens after you’ve decided on the right container?
-You can look in your network but it can get difficult to find your exact container type in your network.
-Especially, if you need them in a specific size.
+You can look in your network but it can get difficult to find your exact container type.
+Especially, if you need specialised containers or need containers in a specific size.
 And let’s not forget the lack of price transparency in the industry.

 If you’re looking for a particular type of container and its dimensions, then you can simply select it from the Table of Content below.